automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Bactrosaurus.md

 # Bactrosaurus
-## Description: One of the earliest of the duck-billed dinosaurs.
+## One of the earliest of the duck-billed dinosaurs.